Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Introduction

-\begin{theorem}[Theorem \ref{thm-qc}] Suppose $(\G,\Y)$ is a graph of hyperbolic groups with the qi embedded condition such that the fundamental group $\pi_1(\G,\Y)$ is hyperbolic.
+{\bf Theorem G} (Corollary \ref{cor-Swarup's qsn}){\bf.}~{\em Suppose $(\G,\Y)$ is a graph of hyperbolic groups with the qi embedded condition such that the fundamental group $\pi_1(\G,\Y)$ is hyperbolic.
 Assume that $(\G',\Y')$ is a subgraph of subgroups with the qi embedded condition.
 Moreover, suppose that

-\begin{enumerate} \item $\Y=\Y'$.
+\begin{enumerate} \item $\Y'=\Y$.